EEmery/polideuces-01/docs/en-1-getting-started.md

 >You can follow along the video guide at:
 - [ ] TODO: Add link to video

-Although you can connect the frame in any order, here is a suggested order to reduce the pains of having components blocking each other when screwing them to the frame:
-- [ ] TODO: Add components order with how many screws and nuts they will need.
-- [ ] TODO: At each component, add the connections wire so that at the end you'll only need to plug them to the Raspberry Pi

 **Electronics Schematics**

 The full wiring of the electronic components should looke something like: